 NSA is a smaller atmosphere with smaller teacher student ratio but this school has more flaws than the larger schools .
 It is true that there is no bullying and gangs but most of the flaws lie within the administration not the students.
 NO ONE promoted academics until the new principal showed up .
 The dance teachers allowed students that failed all their academic classes to be in all the shows .
 In other schools that offer sports if you don t make the grade you don t play but at NSA if you blow off your academics you can be the star and be rewarded..
 Teachers are very unprofessional and talk against the new principal to the students.
 Yes It is a ART school and you should promote the arts but MNPS states that if you don t pass your academic classes in a magnet school you will be sent back to your zoned school.
 Well not here if you dance pretty or draw pretty you can sell your self short in all the other areas.
 Also dance teachers are recruiting kids(From dance studios) out of Williamson and Wilson County teaching them how to lie and use other peoples addresses taking spots away from Davidson County residents.

 Nashville School of the Arts is a public high school in Nashville.
 The principal of Nashville School of the Arts is Robert Wilson, whose e-mail is Robert.Wilson@mnps.org.
-717 students go to Nashville School of the Arts and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
-30% of the 717 students here are paying reduced lunch prices.
+717 students go to Nashville School of the Arts and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+30% of the 717 students here get reduced lunch prices.
 The student to teacher ratio at Nashville School of the Arts is 20:1.
 Jesus Only Academy is one of the nearest high schools.

 - Ceramics sculpture